The Bowery Boys Meet the Monsters

-The Bowery Boys Meet the Monsters is a 1954 American comedy film directed by Edward Bernds and starring The Bowery Boys.
+The Bowery Boys Meet the Monsters is a 1954 American comedy horror film directed by Edward Bernds and starring The Bowery Boys.
 The film was released on June 6, 1954 by Allied Artists and is the thirty-fourth film in the series.

+In the film, the Bowery Boys want to ask permission to use a vacant lot as a place for kids to play baseball.
+They visit the family who owns the lot, but discover that it is a dysfunctional family.
+It consists of a mad scientist, a self-described vampire, an enthusiast of robotics, and the owner of a carnivorous plant.
+Two of them wish to use the boys for brain transplantation experiments, one wants to feed them to the plant, and one wants to feed on their blood.

 Plot

 The front window of Louie's Sweet Shop is a frequent victim of the local neighborhood kids' baseball games.
 The Bowery Boys think that a nearby vacant lot would be perfect for the kids to play ball, and keep out of trouble.
 Slip and Sach travel during a heavy rainstorm to visit the owners of the lot at their home on Long Island.
 As it turn out, the owners, all members of the same family, are completely insane.

 Dereck, a mad scientist, wants a brain for his gorilla.
 His brother Anton wants a brain for his robot, Gorog.
-Their sister Amelia needs fresh meat to give to her man-eating tree, while their niece Francine is a vampire.
+Their sister Amelia needs fresh meat to give to her man-eating tree, while their niece Francine is convinced that she is a vampire.
 Feeling that Slip and Sach are perfect for their personal needs, the family asks the duo to spend the night.
 The boys soon catch on to the family's schemes, causing a frantic chase through the house.
 Louie, Butch, and Chuck visit the home to search for Slip and Sach, and it is not long before they too get caught up in all the madness.